Subscribe to the Rosemont Review

 Maintain Patient Reviews

 Google Maps takes positive reviews into account.
-Patient reviews can boost online reputation management and they can be a major factor for placement in the Local Pack.
+Patient reviews can boost online reputation management for plastic surgeons and they can be a major factor for placement in the Local Pack.
 By encouraging satisfied patients to write reviews about your practice and by quickly responding to them, you can clearly emphasize your dedication to providing your patients with the best possible experience.
 Google reviews are a ranking factor and trust signal.
 Quantity, frequency, and keyword usage within reviews matter.

 Strategies: